 Today, more people have access to financial information and are generally aware of the importance of estate planning.
 While many believe that having a will is enough, however, there are a number of other financial goals that can be achieved through the use of an array of contemporary estate planning tools.

-GM Group provides comprehensive estate planning services to individuals, couples and families in and around Santa Barbara County and throughout the state of California.
+GM Law, PC provides comprehensive estate planning services to individuals, couples and families in and around Santa Barbara County and throughout the state of California.
 We are well versed in applicable trusts and estate laws and have a well earned reputation for helping our clients preserve their legacies.

 A Primer on Estate Planning Documents